 In the United States, employers are not required to offer paid sick leave benefits, but some still do.
 Check with your employer or human resources staff person to see what benefits they offer for folks that need to stay home due to illness.
 If you end up needing to stay home, you’ll know how to access these benefits.

-If you’re well and can work, but lost your main source of income, try picking up a gig doing an essential service.
-Hiring for jobs like grocery store clerks and delivery drivers has soared.
-Grocery stores and pharmacies need to keep up with public demand for food and supplies, and delivery services are in high demand because those who are isolating or quarantining themselves need items delivered to them.
+If you’re well and can work, but lost your main source of income, try picking up a gig.
+During the coronavirus pandemic, hiring for jobs like grocery store clerks and delivery drivers soared because those who are isolating or quarantining themselves need items delivered to them.

 4. If you have kids…

-If your income qualifies your children for free or reduced lunches at school, you may still be able to receive those benefits even while schools are closed.
+If your income qualifies your children for free or reduced lunches at school, you may still be able to receive those benefits even if schools are closed due to a natural disaster or shelter in place orders.
 Even if your child does not usually receive free or reduced lunch at school, they may be eligible for meal programs in your area.
 Check with your local school district for information.